koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

   - They claim no work can get done with such heavy procedures

 ## Chapter 5
-September 5, and Bill starts his day with another email that informs him yet on another urgent matter that must be fixed as soon as possible.
+September 5, and Bill starts his day with another email informing him yet on another urgent matter that must be fixed as soon as possible.

 > We just concluded our Q3 internal audit in preparation for the upcoming SOX-404 external audit.
-We discovered some very concerning deficiencies that we need to discuss with you.
+We discovered concerning deficiencies.
 Due to the severity and urgency of the findings, we need to meet with IT this morning.
 >
 > Nancy